To Crooked Falls

 11. After checking out the

-Falls, we went back and departed.
+Falls, we went back and finished the hike.
 In five days, we returned, reached the main split

 seen in photo #9, and turned right.
 The weather, alas, was much